e-skystudio/XPLMServer/README.md

 # XPLMServer
 X-Plane Server for multi usage purpose

+# Compatibility with addons:
+- Any addons using the X-Plane dataref system
+- FlightFactor A320 Utltimate throught the FlightFactor API (not using export dataref)

+# Default behaviour
+Working with UDP on port 50555 (for inbound requests) and 50556 (for outbound messages).
+This behavour can be changed throught the pluginConfig.json file to be edited in the ``` [X-Plane root]/Resources/plugins/XPLMServer/ ```

+## Default Callbacks Operations
+- LoadDLL to load other callbacks.
+- RegisterDatarefs to save a datarefs with a unique name (example : ``` sim/flightmodels/position/latitude ``` as latitude).
+To be used when you need to access those datarefs a lot as it skip ```XPLMFindDataref()```.
+- UnregisterDatarefs : to remove a dataref from the RegisterDatarefs.
+- (Un)SubscribeDataref: Mark a registered dataref to be exported every 0.25s.
+- GetDatarefValue / SetDatarefValue: Get/Set the value of a dataref (only with non-registered dataref).
+- GetRegisteredDatarefValue / SetRegisteredDatarefValue: Get/Set the value of a registered dataref
+- Speak : Speak a message in X-Plane
+- LoadRegisterDataref: Load a CSV file with dataref to be registered and add them to the subscribe dataref callback.
+- AddConstantDataref : Set a value to a dataref to be updated at every frame with that value NOT TESTED!
+### FlightFactor A320 Specific:
+- InitFlightFactorA320 : Initalise the FFA320 API Interface
+- RegisterFFDataref : Register a FlightFactor A320 Dataref
+- GetRegisterFFDatarefValue : Deprecated, use GetRegisteredDatarefValue

 # Xplane SDK for compilation
 In order to allow older version of xplane to use XPLMServer the SDK folder is adapted.